aleMessoMale/sample-routing/readme.md

 URLparams are optional.
 If no pagination is requested, all elements are returned.

-See **[Pagination](https://github.com/aleMessoMale/sample-routing/#pagination "Pagination Section")** for more info.
+See **[Pagination Section](https://github.com/aleMessoMale/sample-routing/#pagination "Pagination Section")** for more info.

 The only **version** supported is the v1, and, as you probably already noticed, is part of the exposed path.
-See **[Integration](https://github.com/aleMessoMale/sample-routing/#integration "Integration Section")** section to better understand how versioning has been managed.
+See **[Integration Section](https://github.com/aleMessoMale/sample-routing/#integration "Integration Section")** section to better understand how versioning has been managed.

 As already said, the web service is secured with **Spring Integration**.
 Here the **credentials** to provide, with Basic Authentication, in order to consume the exposed rest web service.
 These are present in the user.properties file:
 username: INTEGRATION_REST_USER
 password: 1Password

-For more info see the **[Security](https://github.com/aleMessoMale/sample-routing/#security "Security Section")** section.
+For more info see the **[Security Section](https://github.com/aleMessoMale/sample-routing/#security "Security Section")**.

 Unit tests and Integration tests have been created.
-See the **[Test](https://github.com/aleMessoMale/sample-routing/#test "Test Section")** section for more info.
+See the **[Test Section](https://github.com/aleMessoMale/sample-routing/#test "Test Section")** for more info.

 The provided project itself is a web project and it can be build using [Maven][] and the resulting war under `target/rest-integration-sample.war` can be deployed to Servlet Containers such as [Jetty][] or [Apache Tomcat][].

-**Environment property segregation** has been obtained through the use of Spring profiles.
-See the **[Environment segregation](https://github.com/aleMessoMale/sample-routing/#environment-segregation "Environment segregation Section")** section for more details.
+**Environment property segregation Section** has been obtained through the use of Spring profiles.
+See the **[Environment segregation Section](https://github.com/aleMessoMale/sample-routing/#environment-segregation "Environment segregation Section")** for more details.

 This sample has been crated with:
 - **Spring Tool Suite**